Understanding Martin Freres Clarinet Serial Numbers: A Guide for Musicians and Collectors

 Finding Your Clarinet's Serial Number

-Now, how do you locate these serial numbers?
-Typically, they can be found on the back of the upper joint or sometimes on the lower joint.
-Sometimes, you may need a magnifying glass (no kidding!) to see some of those smaller digits.
-And yes, do be gentle while looking because we don't want to risk damaging that precious wood!
+Finding the serial number often feels like unearthing a secret left by the maker.
+Typically, they can be found on the back of the upper joint and the lower joint.
+Sometimes, you may need a magnifying glass to see some of those smaller digits.
 You might feel like a detective on a mission, piecing together clues from the past.

 Why Serial Numbers Matter